Algorithmic Solution for Systems of Linear Equations, in $\mathcal{O}(mn)$ time: The Algorithm

 The origins as well as main application of the algorithm, regard the solution of Linear Systems for Regression purposes, hence we utilize the notation often used in such problems, without negating the generality of the method.
 Let

-be a system of linear equations, with $\mathbf x$ the given input matrix with dimensions $(obs \times vars)$, $\mathbf y (obs \times 1)$ the given output as a column vector, and $\mathbf a$, the $(vars \times 1)$ sought vector of coefficients, satisfying Equation \ref{eq:System} in the best possible manner in terms of residual errors.
-By utilizing the following Algorithm \ref{al:SolveBAK}, we can obtain the unknown $\mathbf a$, when knowing the matrix $\mathbf x$ and vector $\mathbf y$.
-Accordingly, $\mathbf x_j$ denotes the $j^{th}$ column of $\mathbf x$ matrix, and $a_j$ the $j^{th}$ element of the vector $\mathbf a$, with $j \in [1,vars]$.
-Instead of solving the entire system $\mathbf x \mathbf a =\mathbf y$, the proposed algorithmic formulation comprises two basic ideas, which suggest to solve: \begin{enumerate} \item at each step $j$ for only one column of $\mathbf x$, $\mathbf x_j$, and \item for the current errors $\mathbf e$ instead of the vector $\mathbf y$, \end{enumerate} and update the current weights $\mathbf a$ accordingly.
-Hence, we may say that incrementally we modify the coefficient of $\mathbf a$ such that they contribute to the best possible reduction of the errors $\mathbf e$.
-If we repeat this for all the columns $j$, iteratively, the algorithm converges to the correct solution $\mathbf a$.
-This is presented in detail in Algorithm \ref{al:SolveBAK}, which is the basic formulation, that can easily be modified to control the solution error at each step and \textit{break}, if it is under a threshold, in order to control the accuracy and execution time.
-Furthermore, more than one columns of $\mathbf x$ could be utilized at each step, as we present in Section \ref{sec:par}, in order to parallelise the algorithm.
-Other variation of the basic algorithm can also be implemented, such as instead of a serial execution of indices $j$, one could peak a randomly selected index $j \in [1,vars]$ and check the corresponding convergence.
+be a system of linear equations, with $\mathbf X$ the given input matrix with dimensions $(m \times n)$, $\mathbf y (m \times 1)$ the given output as a column vector, and $\mathbf a$, the $(n \times 1)$ sought vector of coefficients, satisfying Equation \ref{eq:System} in the best possible manner in terms of residual errors.
+By utilizing the following Algorithm \ref{al:HPSCD}, we can obtain the unknown $\mathbf a$, when knowing the matrix $\mathbf X$ and vector $\mathbf y$.
+Accordingly, $\mathbf X_j$ denotes the $j^{th}$ column of $\mathbf X$ matrix, and $a_j$ the $j^{th}$ element of the vector $\mathbf a$, with $j \in \{1,2,\dots,n\}$.
+Instead of solving the entire system $\mathbf X \times \mathbf a =\mathbf y$, the proposed algorithmic formulation comprises two basic ideas, which suggest to solve: \begin{enumerate} \item at each step $j$ for only one column of $\mathbf X$, $\mathbf X_j$, \item for the current's step errors $\mathbf e = \mathbf X \times \mathbf a - \mathbf y$ instead of the vector $\mathbf y$, \end{enumerate} and update the current weights $\mathbf a$ and errors $\mathbf e$, accordingly.
+Hence, we incrementally modify the $j^{th}$ coefficient of $\mathbf a$, $a_j$ such that it yields to the best possible reduction of the errors $\mathbf e$.
+If we repeat this for all the columns $j$, and for some round $N$, the algorithm converges to the sought solution $\mathbf a$.
+This is presented in detail in Algorithm \ref{al:HPSCD}, which is the basic formulation, that can easily be modified to control the solution error at each step and \textit{break}, if it is under a certain threshold, in order to control the trade-off among accuracy and execution time.
+Furthermore, more than one column of $\mathbf X$ could be utilized at each step, as we present in Section \ref{sec:par}, in order to parallelise the algorithm.
+Other variations of the basic algorithm can also be implemented; such instead of a serial execution of indices $j$, one could peak a randomly selected index $j \in \{1,2,\dots,n\}$ and check the corresponding convergence. $\mathbf 0_n$ denotes a vector with $n$ zeros.